vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 Desika suggests that there are certain views that try to establish the supremacy of Brahma or Rudra over the other two.
 All these views are unfounded because there are so many authorities that establish the supremacy of Sriman Narayana over all others.

-Desika says that the Upanishads in one voice declare that Sriman Narayana is the Gea He says Pant: acud;

-Essence of Srimad Rahasyatraya Saram

-because in the Purva-Bhaga", many other deities have been - in the context of karma - spoken as supreme.
+Desika says that the Upanishads in one voice declare that Sriman Narayana is the Gea He says Pant: acud; because in the Purva-Bhaga", many other deities have been - in the context of karma - spoken as supreme.
 But in the Upanishads, it is universally declared that Vishnu - Narayana

 is the 'Paradevatha'.
 This kind of scriptural authority is not to be found in support of other doctrines of paradevatha.